wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-9.md

 ### Party

-Describe something at the party a wallflower notices.
+Describe something at the party the wallflowers notice.
 This might be an object, person, scene, or detail.

 In Round: